-When started, the PLA checker loads a number of files from "resources" directory.
+When started, the PLA checker loads several files from "resources" directory.
 That includes a raw PLA table definition as reverse-engineered from an image of a Z80 die.

 The tool was invaluable in the development of A-Z80 and maintain its value as a cross-checker for the PLA code.
 Available commands are: